 - 1 MR point per dollar spent on all other purchases

-This is also the only 5x category multiplier on spending in Canada, which is something our neighbours down in the US have had for many, many years.
+This is also one of the only 5x category multiplier on spending in Canada, which is something our neighbours down in the US have had for many, many years.

 The major coverage categories are pretty much all included, with the exception of Trip Interruption and Trip Cancellation.
 In particular, the following benefits are included:

 - Emergency medical insurance, of up to $5,000,000 for the first 15 days of your out-of-province trip, for travellers aged under 65.